MatayoBweta/three_rp_planning/README.md

 # Usage

-1. install the needed packages :
+1. Install the needed packages.
+(Please consider that we are using a custom package of Activity Info.)

 ```
 install.packages("shiny")